-Update: PROJECT START POSTPONED TO 2023 - Golden and Rainbow Avenue Watermain Relocation Project
+Update: Project Scheduled to Start May 1, 2023 – Golden and Rainbow Avenue Watermain Relocation Project

 This project is part of the NTPUD’s long-term effort to improve water delivery and provide adequate fire suppression supply to homes in the Kings Beach Grid.
 The installation of these new, larger watermains will allow the District to abandon the old, problematic and undersized backyard watermains and service lines and relinquish the existing backyard easements to property owners located on the South side of Steelhead Avenue, North and South sides of Golden Avenue, and North side of Rainbow Avenue.

 - Property owners currently served by an old watermain in a backyard easement will be required to relocate their water service and connect to the new watermain.

 - The District will install a new point of connection (meter box and customer shut-off valve) at the property line facing the street; however, the construction of the new water service from the building to the new point of connection is the responsibility of the property owner, as outlined in NTPUD Ordinance #361.

 - Chapter 10 of the Water Ordinance – Rules & regulations regarding water service relocations.

 - Chapter 8 of the Sewer Ordinance – Rules & regulations regarding sewer service relocations.

 Property owners will have until September 1, 2025 to reconnect their private water service lateral to the new point of connection.